christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Chapter 3: The Sarmatian Dragon Cult\
 Part 2: The Alexandrian Synthesis\
 Chapter 4: The Alexandrian School\
+Chapter 4.1: The Blueprint Deities: Pre-existing Saviors (Horus, Dionysus, Mithras, etc.)\
-Chapter 4.1: Judaism\
+Chapter 4.2: Judaism\
 Part 3: The Bosphoran Connection\
 Chapter 5: Julius Caesar aka Asander of Bosphorus\
 Chapter 6: Julius Caesar was a Title\
 Chapter 7: Rome on the Bosphorus?\
 Part 4: From Imperial Cult to Christianity\
 Chapter 8: Flavian Dynasty\
-Part 5.
-The Archetypal Savior: Blueprints for a Christ\
-Chapter 9: The Jesus Archtype\
-Chapter 9.1: Romulus the Roman Deity\
-Chapter 9.2: Serapis the Greco-Egyptian Deity\
-Chapter 9.3: Mithras\
-Chapter 9.4: Horus the Egyptian Deity\
-Chapter 9.5: Dionysus\
-Chapter 9.6: Attis\
-Chapter 9.7: Esus the Celtic Deity\
-Part 6: Rewriting History\
+Part 5: Rewriting History\
-Chapter 10: Who Forged History?\
+Chapter 9: Who Forged History?\
-Part 7.
+Part 6.
 Repackaging of the Imperial Cult\
-Chapter 11: Repackaging of the Imperial Cult\
+Chapter 10: Repackaging of the Imperial Cult\
-Chapter 11.1: The Cult of Antinous\
+Chapter 10.1: The Cult of Antinous\
-Chapter 11.2: Subversion of the Imperial Cult by Rabbi Akiva and His Students\
+Chapter 10.2: Subversion of the Imperial Cult by Rabbi Akiva and His Students\
-Chapter 11.3: Islam\
+Chapter 10.3: Islam\
 Conclusion\
 Appendix A: Alexander the Great\
 Appendix B: Scythians in China\